Robin Vos: COVID-19 pandemic

 In October 2020, during the pandemic, Vos and Fitzgerald filed a brief in support of a lawsuit by the right-wing law firm Wisconsin Institute for Law and Liberty that sought to block a statewide mandate, issued by Governor Evers, requiring the wearing of face masks in indoor public places to prevent the spread of the virus.
 Evers issued the mandate at a time when cases and hospitalizations in Wisconsin were surging, straining the state's hospital systems.
 The legislature could have convened a session to terminate the health emergency declaration and strike down Evers's mandate, but Wisconsin Republicans opted to go to court instead, so as to prevent vulnerable Republican legislators from having to vote against face mask mandates just before an election.
 A state judge rejected the attempt to strike down Evers's order, finding that state law "gives the governor broad discretion to act whenever conditions in the state constitute a public health emergency" and considering the fact that "The legislature can end the state of emergency at any time, but so far, it has declined to do so."

 In March 2021, after Congress passed a $1.9 trillion COVID-relief stimulus package, Vos suggested that Wisconsin should reject the federal government's assistance to provide the unemployed with unemployment benefits for their first week of unemployment.

 In November 2021, Vos said that members of the bipartisan Wisconsin Elections Commission (WEC) should "probably" face felony charges for easing some of the regulations around voting in nursing homes during the COVID-19 pandemic.

 Vos opposes vaccine requirements for private businesses' employees and customers.
 In December 2021, he criticized vaccine requirements for health care workers, blaming the requirements for bed shortages at hospitals.

+In 48 states, new mothers can enroll in Medicaid for health care coverage for a year after giving birth; only Wisconsin and Arkansas limit postpartum maternal health care to 60 days.
+Vos has refused to allow an Assembly vote to expand coverage despite bipartisan support for a bill that has passed the state senate.